flyconnectome/hemibrain_olf_data/README.md

 # hemibrain_olf_data
 Data on FIB hemibrain olfactory neurons that will be useful for analysis in upcoming FIB hemibrain papers.
 The hemibrain dataset is described in [Scheffer et al, 2020](https://doi.org/10.7554/eLife.57443).

 It includes primary data such as classification of hemibrain olfactory and thermo/hygrosensory (VP) uniglomerular projection neurons (uPNs) and multiglomerular ones, and comparison of certain features with FAFB.
 It also includes the list of receptor neurons (RNs).

-Hemibrain neurons are defined by a bodyid, accompanied by a name (instance name) and type.
+Hemibrain neurons are defined by a body ID, accompanied by a name (instance name) and type.

+_Note that data in this repository has diverged from hemibrain v1.2 (and earlier versions) on neuPrint.
+Three glomeruli have been corrected: VC5->VM6, VC3l->VC3 and VC3m->VC5.
+This affects names (instance) and types of RNs and PNs.
+Neurons can still be unambiguously identified via their body IDs.
+These changes will be merged into hemibrain with release of v1.3._

 ## PN related files
 In addition to bodyid, name and type, columns can include: